Ubuntu Linux

 This post describes the steps to restart a PC running Ubuntu Linux.

-There are multiple ways to restart a PC with Ubuntu Linux, and all of them work well.
+There are multiple ways to restart a PC with Ubuntu Linux, all of which work well.
 Some work well in certain situations, but they all accomplish the same goal: to restart Ubuntu Linux.

 For example, if your PC running Ubuntu Linux is stuck and not responding to keyboard or mouse commands, simply pressing the power button to shut down won’t hurt in many cases.

-You can then press the power button again to start your Ubuntu Linux machine.
-This is also considered a restart, even though not your usual restart process.
+Press the power button again to start your Ubuntu Linux machine.
+This is also considered a restart, even though it is not your usual restart process.

 This behavior can be changed in the Settings app in Ubuntu Linux.